Topological paramagnetic excitons of localized f electrons on the honeycomb lattice: The singlet-singlet Ising-type model

 At this point, to obtain a preliminary impression of the behaviour of magnetic excitons in the honeycomb lattice we discuss the results for the Ising-type model as presented in Fig.~\ref{fig:isingdisp}.
 In (a,b) the symmetric case $\Delta_A=\Delta_B$ is shown for elevated (a) and low temperature (b).
 In the former a moderate dispersion due to small thermal population differences $P_{A,B}$ in Eq.~(\ref{eq:RPAdisp0}) or Eq.~(\ref{eq:RPAdisp2}) exists which becomes larger in the low temperature case.
 The dispersion of modes is controlled by both by intra- ($v_2$) and inter- ($v_s$) sublattice interaction strength while the mode splitting is only due to the latter (for $v_2^\si=v_2$).
 At the $\bK_\pm-$ zone boundary points, however they become degenerate because $\gamma(\bK_\pm)=0$ (Appendix \ref{sec:appgeometry}).
 This degeneracy is lifted by introducing inequivalent A,B CEF splittings as demonstrated in (c,d) for two cases with different strength of intra-sublattice coupling $v_2$.
-A similar removal of degeneracy at $\bK_\pm$ occurs if the splittings are kept equal but the intra-sublattice couplings $v_2^{A,B}$ become inequivalent.\\
+A similar removal of degeneracy at $\bK_\pm$ occurs if the splittings are kept equal but the intra-sublattice couplings $v_2^{A,B}$ become inequivalent. {\blue The intensity of the modes corresponds to the brightness of the dispersion curves in Fig.~\ref{fig:isingdisp}.
+In particular in (c) one can see that the low energy modes have larger intensity (are brighter) the the high energy modes.
+This is due to the mode frequencies appearing in the denominator of intensity expressions in Eq.~(\ref{eq:Ising-intens}).

+Experimentally the magnetic exciton dispersion curves are determined by INS \cite{rainford:71,buyers:75,houmann:79,clausen:94}.
+Comparison with theoretically predicted model dispersions as derived here (Eqs.~\ref{eq:RPAdisp0},\ref{eq:xydisp1}) are the most direct way to extract the physical relevant parameters such as CEF splittings and exchange interaction strengths of the singlet ground state honeycomb material investigated.}

 The consistent results of two different techniques in this Section encourage us to consider the more involved and richer singlet-doublet xy-type model.
 It may also be treated within the response function approach by a simple extension (App. \ref{sec:appgeometry}).
 It has the drawback of giving only the spectral density of the magnetic excitons but not the composition of the eigenmodes which is important for discussing topological properties relevant in the $xy$-model.
 Therefore, in this case we employ the bosonic technique in the following.